 - To protect our staff, please wear a mask into the office.
 If you do not have a mask please let us know at scheduling.
 To protect you, all of our staff members will be wearing masks as well.

 - Check your email!
-In order to have a non contact check in, our staff will email you an appointment packet within a couple days of scheduling your exam.
+In order to have a non-contact check in, our staff will email you an appointment packet within a couple days of scheduling your exam.
 In this packet you will find a general intake questionnaire and we may request updated items such as photos of new insurance cards and signatures on consents.
-Help us eliminate the use of pens and avoid contact by filling all necessary packet items before coming in.
+Help us eliminate the use of pens and avoid contact by completing all necessary packet items before coming in.

 If you or anyone you live with have a cough for any reason, have had a fever, or have any respiratory symptoms in the past two weeks, please let us know.
 Even if you do not feel these symptoms are related to Covid-19, we will reschedule any non-urgent appointment to protect our community.
 If you have any of these symptoms please stay home, hydrate, rest and call your PCP or go to the emergency room if you have any trouble breathing.